Totox00/ap-sotm-client/README.md

 ## Joining a MultiWorld Game
 ###### This is the same section as in the setup guide on the archipelago site

+**A browser-based client is now available**
+If you do not want to or do not understand how to compile and run the CLI client locally, there is a rudimentary but functional client that runs in the browser with no installation required available [here](https://totox00.github.io/ap-sotm-client/index.html)!

 Once you have a compiled version of the client, simply launch it in a terminal and input the server address, server port, slot name, and password if applicable.
 These values can also be provided using the -s, -p, -S, and -P flags respectively like `-p {port}`, or set to the defaults by using those flags by not providing a value like `-P`